Rethinking the Effective Sample Size: Approximating the effective sample size

 \subsection{Some {(undesirable)} consequences}

-As a consequence of unrealistic assumptions and inappropriate approximations in the derivation of $\ESS$, this approximated ESS exhibits some flawed features that parallel the flaws in its derivation. \begin{enumerate} \item The approximation is bounded:
+\cblue{As a consequence of the unrealistic assumptions and approximations (mostly the Taylor expansions in the delta methods)} in the derivation of $\ESS$, this approximated ESS exhibits some flawed features that parallel the flaws in its derivation. \begin{enumerate} \item \cblue{The approximation is bounded as}